danbiocchi/airborne-oxide/README.md

 - Mavlink Protocol
 - Rust Embedded Community

 ## License

-This project is licensed under the [Apache License 2.0].
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.